ankitects/anki-betas/README.md

 Build 0c5f22f4.

 Beta 3+ makes changes to the database layout when a collection is opened, and undoes those changes when the collection is closed.
-Please make sure you shut down Anki cleanly prior to changing to a different version, as if Anki crashes or fails to close properly, you will get an error when trying to open your collection with a different version, and will first need to open and close the collection using the version you were using before.
-If you find the problem persists after a clean shutdown, please post on the support site.
+There is a bug in this version that will prevent this from happening if automatic syncing is on, so if you wish to downgrade to an earlier Anki version, please open your collection using the latest beta, temporarily turn off automatic syncing, and then close the beta to make your collection readable in older versions.

 - New load/save handling for note types and decks.
 This should be transparent;
   if you notice any issues, please let me know.